INRIA/scikit-learn-mooc/slides/linear_model.md

 surface.

-A more synthetic visualization is visible on the figure on the right: the two axes correspond to x1, x2.
+A more synthetic visualization is visible on the figure on the right: the two axes correspond to *x1* and *x2*.
 The data points are represented as dots, with the two different colors corresponding to two different values of the target label y.
-The model predictions appear as straight lines separating the two cloud of points *y=-1* and *y=+1*, which correspond to the surface on the left.
+The model predictions appear as straight lines, separating the two cloud of points *y=-1* and *y=+1*, which correspond to the surface on the left.